ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 *   10 sentences (20.4%) were found to be both positive and objective.
 *   popular words among these sentences include, **New, Nigeria, people, Datti, will, assure, thank, remain, committed.**
 *   These popular words suggest that Obi's and *Datti* are *thankful* to the *people of Nigeria* and *assures the people* of their *committment* towards achieveing a *new Nigeria*.
-*   In all, the speech was fairly objective and postive, and appears to offer hope and positive direction to the people of Nigeria.
+*   In all, the speech was fairly objective and positive, and appears to offer hope and positive direction to the people of Nigeria.

 [**See Project Dashboard here**](https://public.tableau.com/app/profile/chimaobi7625/viz/SentimentAnalysisofPeterObisPostElectionspeech/sentiment_dashbaord)